Advising FAQs / Resources

 - Transcripts (unofficial copies are okay)

-We encourage you to meet with your Academic Advisor at least once each semester.
+We encourage you to meet with your Mid Mentor at least once each semester.

-First time students to Mid are required to attend an orientation session at which time you will meet with an Academic Advisor to ensure proper course selection and sequencing towards graduation or a transfer degree.
+First time students to Mid are required to attend an orientation session at which time you will receive academic advising services to ensure proper course selection and sequencing towards graduation or a transfer degree.
 Please visit www.midmich.edu/orientation for more information and to sign up for a session.

 Once students have completed 12 credits at Mid, they may register for classes on their own through MidWeb.

-Students on academic probation, having excessive credits without completing a degree or those experiencing financial aid problems may be required to meet with an Advisor.
+Students on academic probation, having excessive credits without completing a degree or those experiencing financial aid problems may be required to meet with a Mentor.